What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 Ok, suppose you have a bank account with a very legitimate bank in your region.
 You got a phone call from this bank for the purpose of knowing your credit card number, scaring you about credit card processing problems, overdue payments, or just something like that.

 And you gave all your credentials as they asked without verifying.
-After some time, you were notified that a small or large amount of cash withdrawal had been made from your account.
+After some time, you were notified that a small or large amount of cash had been withdrawn from your account.
 So, this phone call was a vishing call.

 Actually, vishing takes place cause of 'VoIP Technology' by which scammers create a million automated vishing phone calls per day.